YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario08/1_Snapshot/README.md

 If all went well, you would see the app in the ArgoCD GUI:
 <p align="center"><img src="Images/ArgoCD_wordpress_create_missing.png" width="384"></p>

-This card does not automatically sync its content.
+For the purpose of this exercice, this card does not automatically sync its content.
+A production grade configuration would look differently.
 In order for ArgoCD to deploy Wordpress, you can press on the **Sync** button on the app tile (leave all options as is).
 The application will immediately appear on the Kubernetes cluster:
 ```bash